< />

 Also, many long-time WoW fans love the classic feel.
 So, the site had to find a good balance: be modern and easy to use, but also feel like real "WoW" to build trust and connection right away.
 The platform needed to clearly show the value of its in-game services to players who care about honesty and good service.

-As the Lead UX/UI Designer for the Ball Hard's Den design, I was responsible for the entire design lifecycle, from initial research and concept development through to high-fidelity prototyping, design system creation, and close collaboration with development teams for successful launch and iteration.
+As the Product Designer for the Ball Hard's Den design, I was responsible for the entire design lifecycle, from initial research and concept development through to high-fidelity prototyping, design system creation, and close collaboration with development teams for successful launch and iteration.

 I carefully studied World of Warcraft's current UI, look, and what players expect.
 This helped set a design direction that felt true to the game.
 I even went back to play the game to remember its style and how it works.